The Hitch-Hiker (The Twilight Zone)

-"The Hitch-Hiker" is episode sixteen of the American television anthology series The Twilight Zone which originally aired on January 22, 1960 on CBS.
+"The Hitch-Hiker" is the sixteenth episode of the American television anthology series The Twilight Zone which originally aired on January 22, 1960, on CBS.
 It is based on Lucille Fletcher's radio play The Hitch-Hiker.
 It is frequently listed among the series' greatest episodes.

 Opening narration

 The narration continues after the dialogue between Nan and the mechanic.

 Plot

 Nan Adams, on a cross-country road trip from New York City to Los Angeles, gets a flat tire on U.S. Route 11 in Pennsylvania and survives losing control of the car and skidding onto the shoulder.
 The mechanic she has called to come put a spare tire on comments that he is surprised she survived, saying "you shouldn't have called for a mechanic.
 Somebody should've called for a hearse."
 He directs her to follow him into town where he will supply her with a new tire.
 As she is driving from the site of her blow-out, Nan notices a shabby and strange-looking man hitchhiking.
 Later, as she is preparing to leave the service station in town, she again sees this hitchhiker, but the mechanic does not see him when she mentions it.
 Unnerved, she drives away.
 As she continues her trip, Nan sees the same hitchhiker thumbing for a ride again in Virginia and at several other points in her journey.

 She grows increasingly frightened of him.
 When she stops at a railroad crossing for an oncoming train, the man is situated on the other side of the tracks.
 She decides to drive ahead but the car stalls on the tracks.
 She manages to restart the vehicle and back up just as the train speeds past.

 Nan is now convinced that the hitchhiker is trying to kill her.
 She continues to drive, becoming more and more afraid, stopping only when necessary.
 Every time she stops, however, the hitchhiker is there, always ahead of her.